chaovanyi/deeplearning-pytorch/README.md

 # deeplearning-pytorch
 This repo is created to document my learning!
 ## Start up with ubuntu apt
-First, we have to set up the invironment.
+First, we have to set up the environment.
 The following is what I used.
 - Operating system: Linux, apt: ubuntu 18.04
 - Graphic card: GTX 1080
 - Nvidia driver: can be the latest